-GEA Adventure Club 2018-2019 encompasses a curriculum that offers academic and applied knowledge of outdoor activities to adolescents at risk of becoming overweight / obese and inspires interest in the environment and as a result reshapes the priorities of the target population.
+GEA Adventure Club 2019-2020 encompasses a curriculum that offers academic and applied knowledge of outdoor activities to adolescents and inspires interest in the environment and as a result reshapes the priorities of the target population.
 Other family members are welcome and are encouraged to participate in the program.
 The program consists of hikes and activities at local, state and national parks in South Carolina to build awareness of the variety of activities and resources available at no cost for healthy recreation.
 The program builds confidence, knowledge, and physical strength and stamina.

 In order to alter a child’s level of physical activity and create a lifetime of activity it is vital to engage the child in enjoyable activities that can be continued into adulthood.
 Physical activities “must be enjoyable and congruent with the child’s and family’s lifestyle and be rewarding independent of the health benefit” because “many adolescents will not exercise simply to lose or maintain weight”.
 The importance of providing goals and positive reinforcement and encouragement helps children remain active and determined.